hishammadcor/Latex_project/README.md

   very simple.
 Just by counting the number of "Unnamed" after each column name, we could insert the "\multicolumn{# of unnamed+1}{"column name"}" and HUREKAAAA multicolumn problem idea is solved!!
 - NOW lets go for the code, which I think will not be finished today, but we will try
+- WOOOOOOOOOOOOOOOOOOOOOOOOOOOOW!!!! it worked perfectlllly.....
+- I provided logic to ChatGPT for to code, until reaching a FULLY WORKING COMPILER!! on any table on any style.
+  الحمد لله.
+- Now I have put a TODO for next week, is to make a function that iterates on csv files in a directory and extract them into latex files.